sandhyalaxmiK/face_recognition/README.md

+#Face_Clustering
+_ Added a file face_cluster.py which takes input as a directory where images of humans are saved.
+_Output is a directory of subdirectories of each person images saved in separate directories _Kept tolarance as 0.6

 # Face Recognition

 _You can also read a translated version of this file [in Chinese 简体中文版](https://github.com/ageitgey/face_recognition/blob/master/README_Simplified_Chinese.md) or [in Korean 한국어](https://github.com/ageitgey/face_recognition/blob/master/README_Korean.md)._